steven-van/steven-van/README.md

 - 💡 I'm interested in **web and mobile development**

-- 💼 I'm currently looking for **an apprenticeship in IT**, near Paris
+- 💼 I'm currently a student-engineer and an apprentice as a web developer

 - 📫 How to reach me **steven-van@outlook.fr**